paxunix/factotum/README.md

 1. As of 2014-12-20, there is a built-in Factotum command (an Fcommand) that loads jQuery into the current page.
-Enter `f loadjq` into Chrome's omnibox and if you're not on a `chrome://` or `about://` page, jQuery will be loaded and you should get a notification that says which jQuery version it is.
+Enter `f loadjq` into Chrome's omnibox and if you're not on a `chrome://` or `about://` page, jQuery will be loaded and you should get a notification after a few seconds that says which jQuery version it is.

 ## Modifying stuff